TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/mcelf_landing_page.md

 ## Booting MCELF images

-- The steps for booting MCELF images are similar to RPRC.
-The SBL parses the image, loads the segments into memory and releases the core from reset.
+- The SBL parses the image, loads the segments into memory and releases the core from reset.
 Refer \ref BOOTFLOW_MCELF_BOOT.

-- To boot mcelf images, special SBLs are available with names as **sbl_xx_multicore_elf**.
+- To boot mcelf images, SBLs are available with names as **sbl_xx_multicore_elf**.

 - Please refer: